LearnLink Blog

 The biggest weakness in Spanish school English programs is conversation.
 Kids spend years filling in grammar exercises and translating sentences but cannot answer "How was your weekend?" without freezing.
 Three things to fix this:

 Talking time over correctness.
 In the first 2-3 months, let the child make grammar mistakes freely.
 Correct only the errors that block understanding.
 The goal is fluency confidence — once that exists, accuracy comes through repetition.
+When Spanish-speaking kids learn English, the fear of making a mistake is often their biggest hurdle.

 Voice notes between lessons.
 One useful homework: record 90-second voice notes describing what the child did that day in English.
 Send to the tutor via WhatsApp.
 The tutor sends back corrections and a 60-second reply.
 This doubles practice time without doubling lesson cost.